The aim of the project is to” Fabricating Of Multipurpose Agriculture Cutter”

 Economic Analysis: The cost of fuel increases day by day.
 It should be reduced by the modified model which works on the principle of solar energy.
 The operating cost of the engine cutter for one-hour operation is calculated and its value is compared with the operating cost of the solar-powered cutter.
 It seems that there is no need of operating cost but, the initial investment towards the charging unit is a one-time investment with a life period of Twenty years which is almost equal to the unit cost of the engine with a twist of petrol/diesel.

 Man is always trying to develop more and more modified techniques with increasing the apathetically look and economic consideration.
-Hence there is always more and more scope towards whatever he might have created of course after having the experience of the presently manufacturing things.
+Hence there is always more and more scope towards whatever he might have created of course after having the experience of the present manufacturing things.
 Being engineers and having the ability to think and plan but, due to some time constraints and also due to lack of fund, we only have thought and put in the report the following future modifications:

 - By using the cutter blade with high strength and the increase in power used, the cutter can be used for many applications in agriculture sector like tree cutting, shrubs cutting, cane cutting, maize cutting etc.